Caucasus campaign: Russia

 Before the war, Russia had the Russian Caucasus Army stationed here, with 100,000 men under the nominal command of the Governor-General of the Caucasus Illarion Vorontsov-Dashkov.
 The real commander was his chief of staff General Nikolai Yudenich.
 At the onset of the Caucasus campaign, the Russians had to redeploy almost half of their forces to the Prussian front due to the defeats at the Battle of Tannenberg and the Masurian Lakes, leaving behind just 60,000 troops.
 However, this army had much greater Armenian support with the Armenian generals Nazarbekov, Silikian, and Pirumov who stayed in Caucasia.
-The Russian Caucasus Army dissipated in 1917 as the regular Russian regiments deserted the front line after the revolution.
+The Russian Caucasus Army dissipated in 1917 as the regular Russian regiments deserted the front line after the Russian Revolution.
 By 1917, when the Russian Caucasus Army disintegrated, there were 110,000–120,000 soldiers of Armenian ethnicity.
-This number approached to 150,000 for the total Armenians (including other Allied forces) for Near East where opposing to Ottoman forces.
+This number approached 150,000 for the total Armenians (including other Allied forces) in the Near East where they opposed the Ottoman forces.

 Armenia

 In the summer of 1914, Armenian volunteer units were established under the Russian armed forces.
 It was initially established as detachment units (rather than part of Russian Caucasus Command) under the Viceroyalty of the Caucasus.
 These forces were commanded by Andranik Ozanian.
 Other leaders included Drastamat Kanayan, Hamazasp Srvandztyan, Arshak Gafavian, and Sargis Mehrabyan.
 An Ottoman representative Karekin Bastermadjian (Armen Karo) was also united to this force.
 Initially, they had 20,000 men, but throughout the conflicts, it was reported that their number increased.
 At the turn of 1916, Nikolai Yudenich decided to either merge these units under the Russian Caucasus Army or dismantle them.

 The Armenian national liberation movement commanded the Armenian Fedayee (Ֆէտայի Fētayi) during these conflicts.
 These civilian forces generally organized around famous leaders, such as Murad of Sebastia (Սեբաստացի Մուրատ Sebastats'i Murat).
 These were generally referred to as Armenian partisan guerrilla detachments.
-Boghos Nubar, the president of the Armenian National Assembly, declared to Paris Peace Conference, 1919 that they accompanied the main Armenian units.
+Boghos Nubar, the president of the Armenian National Assembly, declared at the Paris Peace Conference of 1919 that they accompanied the main Armenian units.
 The Russian defensive line from Van to Erzincan was organized through these units.

-In December 1917, the Dashnaks of the Armenian national liberation movement through the Armenian Congress of Eastern Armenians established a military force.
+In December 1917, the Dashnaks of the Armenian national liberation movement through the Armenian National Congress established a military force.
 The corps realigned themselves under the command of General Tovmas Nazarbekian.
 Drastamat Kanayan was assigned as a civilian commissioner.
 The frontline had three main divisions: Movses Silikyan, Andranik Ozanian and Mikhail Areshian.
 Another regular unit was under Colonel Korganian.
-The line from Van to Erzincan was organized through these units.
+The line from Van to Erzincan was also organized through these units.
 It was mentioned that Adrianic had 150,000 men.
-After declaration of the First Republic of Armenia Nazarbekian became the first Commander-in-chief of the whole Armenian state.
+After the declaration of the First Republic of Armenia Nazarbekian became the first Commander-in-chief of the whole Armenian state.

 By the beginning of 1918, the Armenian National Army (made up of 17,000 former troops of the Russian army augmented by 4,000 local volunteers) numbered some 20,000 infantry and 1,000 cavalry, and according to Allen and Muratoff, on 1 January 1918, the Armenian Corps had: